moynagar/MB-Docs/android/android_installation.md

 ### QR Code Method:

+> [!Note]
+> This is only available for devices which are not provisioned (check in the Device Owner section to find out about provisioning), are running Android version 7.0+ and have a QR code reader.
+It will not work otherwise.
 - Turn on a new or factory-reset device.
 - Tap screen 6 times in the same spot.
 This triggers the device to prompt you to scan a QR code.
 - Scan the QR code![QR Code](./img/QRcode.jpg)